Main Claire's Itchy Feet logo

 Traveling in Belize

+Traveling to Belize is quite straightforward.
 There are several ways to travel in Belize.
 The choice you make will depend mostly on your budget and your need for comfort.

+Is Belize safe if you plan on taking the bus?
 I found the buses to be perfectly safe, even for solo female travelers.
 Be careful when you use the bus at night, however.
 Theft is very common on night buses, so I suggest paying close attention to your belongings.

 Alternatively, you could also rent a car, but keep in mind gas is expensive here.
 Road conditions aren’t the best in Belize, either.
 Watch out for potholes and avoid driving at night.

-To get to the islands of Caye Caulker and Ambergris Caye, you can either take the ferry or travel by air.
-There are two main ferry companies: San Pedro Belize Express Water Taxi and Ocean Ferry Belize.
 Tickets can be bought online or at the ferry terminal.
 Flights are more expensive but provide a much quicker way of traveling.

 If you are planning some long bus journeys then take a read of this guide to surviving long bus journeys!